alex-isv/solutions-engineering/AMD/AMD-GPU-deployment-in-RKE2-cluster/AMD-GPU-Operator-in-SUSE-Kubernetes.md

     feature.node.kubernetes.io/amd-gpu: "true"
 ````

-SLES based container should be used for copiling the drivers as described in [Preparing Pre-compiled Driver Images](https://dcgpu.docs.amd.com/projects/gpu-operator/en/latest/drivers/precompiled-driver.html).
+SLES based container should be used for compiling the drivers as described in [Preparing Pre-compiled Driver Images](https://dcgpu.docs.amd.com/projects/gpu-operator/en/latest/drivers/precompiled-driver.html).
 That should be pushed to the registry and defined in the DeviceConfig CRD.